-- the incremental cost to the Company of perquisites and other personal benefits; - the amount of Company contributions to employee savings plans; - the dollar value of insurance premiums paid by the Company with respect to excess liability insurance for the named executive officers; and - the dollar amount of matching charitable contributions made to charities pursuant to the Company's charitable gift matching program, which is available to all regular US employees with at least one year of service.
+- the incremental cost to the Company of perquisites and other personal benefits; - the amount of Company contributions to employee savings plans; - the dollar value of insurance premiums paid by the Company with respect to excess liability insurance for the named executive officers; - a one-time payout of accumulated vacation time in fiscal 2015 resulting from a Company-wide change in policy relating to vacation accrual; - the dollar amount of matching charitable contributions made to charities pursuant to the Company's charitable gift matching program, which is available to all regular US employees with at least one year of service; and - for Mr. Staggs, salary continuation through the original termination date of Mr. Staggs's employment agreement as described on page 52, below.

-The dollar amount of matching charitable contributions was \$15,000, \$15,000, \$2,000 and \$20,000 (\$10,000 in calendar 2013 and \$10,000 in calendar 2014) for Mr. Iger, Mr. Rasulo, Mr. Braverman and Mr. Mayer, respectively.
+The dollar amount of matching charitable contributions was \$15,000, \$12,050, \$15,000, \$15,000 and \$12,500 for Mr. Iger, Mr. Braverman, Ms. McCarthy, Mr. Mayer and Ms. Parker, respectively.

 In accordance with the SEC's interpretations of its rules, this column also sets forth the incremental cost to the Company of certain items that are provided to the named executive officers for business purposes but which may not be considered integrally related to his or her duties.

-The following table sets forth the incremental cost to the Company of each perquisite and other personal benefit that exceeded the greater of \$25,000 or 10% of the total amount of perquisites and personal benefits for a named executive officer in fiscal 2014.
+The following table sets forth the incremental cost to the Company of each perquisite and other personal benefit that exceeded the greater of \$25,000 or 10% of the total amount of perquisites and personal benefits for a named executive officer in fiscal 2016.